bpmsoasolutions/jet-komponents/README.md

 ['ojInputText', 'ojInputPassword', 'ojInputNumber', 'ojInputDateTime',  'ojSlider', 'ojCombobox', 'ojInputSearch', 'ojSwitch', 'ojTextArea', 'ojSelect', 'ojCheckboxset', 'ojRadioSet','ojToolbar', 'ojLedGauge', 'ojDiagram','ojLegend', 'ojNBox', 'ojPictoChart', 'ojButtonset','ojMenu', 'ojListView', 'ojDialog', 'ojButton', 'ojNavigationList', 'ojChart']
 ```

+As you can check, right now we only eliminate ```ojComponent: { component: NAME, /* … */ }``` dependency, so every parameter you pass will be injected inside that, the only field that are not infected are the click field.
+We are working to provide a better way.

 **Remember that you must import the component you want in your requireJs, this is only a wrapper over Jet.**

+## Methods

+The library exports 4 methods:

+- Object **components**:  Contains all basic configuration for the components.
+- Function **register(ko)**:  You pass a knockout context and register inside that, the components inside the previous field.

+We have internally a function that returns the class for every component in the [knockout way](http://knockoutjs.com/documentation/component-overview.html).

 ## Examples